Jerenemy/website/README.md

 - Poetry for dependency management

 ## Local Setup
-1) Install Poetry if you do not have it: `pipx install poetry`
+1) Install Poetry if you do not have it: `pip install poetry`
 2) Install dependencies:
    ```bash
    poetry install